brandur/sorg/content/nanoglyphs-drafts/046-yaml.md

 ## Indonesia so far (#indonesia)

-We've finished up three days of diving now.
-Two days lost to travel (17 hours in the air, 5 hours layover, 13 hours time zone difference), two days in Bali, a one hour hop over to Labuan Bajo, a half day's wait and 90 minute boat ride over to the resort.
+We've wrapped up three days of diving now.
+Two days lost to travel (17 hours in the air, 5-hour layover, 13 hours time zone difference), two days in Bali, a one hour hop over to Labuan Bajo, a half day's wait and 90-minute boat ride over to the resort.

 Our neighbors here are a tiny Indonesian village of a few hundred and a small herd of water buffalo that live up in the hills.
-We're told there's a reasonable incidence of macaques in the jungle (so far only one unclear sighting so far).
+We're told there's a reasonable incidence of macaques in the jungle (only a few obscured sightings so far).
 Komodo dragons are known to occasionally range out to this island (they saw one next to the resort last week), but they're rare this far out.

 Dives on day one:

 * Dive 1: Octopus, mantis shrimp, sea turtles.
 * Dive 2: A site known for its manta ray cleaning stations, and 45+ minutes of the dive were dedicated to watching that.
-The largest of the three mantas had a wingspan over 20 feet.
+The largest of the three mantas had a wingspan of over 20 feet.
 * Dive 3: Muck dive, with sightings of 3 sea horses, two pipefish, one ornate ghost pipefish (a very different looking creature), zebra crab, and a half dozen nudis of different kinds.

 It was such a good day that we could probably call the trip here if we needed to, but if we stick to our plan, there's still 60+ dives to go!